Graham McNamee: Early life and career

 Graham McNamee's father, John B. McNamee, was an attorney and legal advisor to President Grover Cleveland's cabinet, and his mother, Anne, was a homemaker, who also sang in a church choir.
-Born in Washington, D.C. and raised in St. Paul, Minnesota, McNamee had early aspirations of being an opera singer.
+Born in Washington, D.C., and raised in St. Paul, Minnesota, McNamee had early aspirations of being an opera singer.
 He studied voice as a youth and sang in churches, and in 1922 gave a concert in Aeolian Hall, New York.

 In 1922, while serving jury duty in New York City, he visited the studios of radio station WEAF en route to the courthouse and, on a whim, went to audition as a singer.
 Someone noticed his voice and asked him to speak through a microphone.
-He was given an audition and hired as a staff announcer on the spot.
+He was given an audition after which he was hired on the spot as a staff announcer.

-Along with fellow WEAF announcer Phillips Carlin, whose voice was so similar that few listeners could tell them apart, McNamee quickly became famous.
+Along with fellow WEAF announcer Phillips Carlin, whose voice was so similar very few listeners could tell them apart, McNamee quickly became famous.
 Over the course of the next decade McNamee worked for WEAF, and for the national NBC network, when WEAF became its flagship station.

 Sportscasting

-McNamee became well known for his broadcasts of numerous sports events, including several World Series, Rose Bowl games, championship boxing matches, and Indianapolis 500 races.
+McNamee became well known for his broadcasts of numerous major sports events, including several World Series, Rose Bowl games, championship boxing matches, and Indianapolis 500 races.